 The best-constrained population parameter in each model is the maximum mass, $m_{\rm max}$.
-We investigate whether the maximum mass in the GW population of NSs agrees with (1) the maximum mass in the Galactic population, and (2) the maximum Tolman-Oppenheimer-Volkoff (TOV) mass supported by the NS equation of state (EOS).
+We investigate whether the maximum mass in the GW population of NSs agrees with (1) the maximum mass in the Galactic population, and (2) the maximum Tolman--Oppenheimer--Volkoff (TOV) mass supported by the NS equation of state (EOS).
 A discrepancy with the former could be informative about differences between GW and electromagnetic selection effects; a discrepancy with the latter could indicate that the NS mass spectrum is limited by the astrophysical formation channel rather than the EOS.

 In Fig.~\ref{fig:mmax}, we plot the $m_{\rm max}$ posterior distribution inferred with the \textsc{flat} and \textsc{bimodal} models.
 Both posteriors peak around $2\Msun$, but the \textsc{bimodal} model has support for $m_{\rm max}$ as large as $3\Msun$ because its allows for tapering instead of a sharp cutoff.
-The \textsc{flat} model predicts a maximum mass of $2.0^{+0.4}_{-0.2}\Msun$, while the \textsc{bimodal} model predicts $2.1^{+0.7}_{-0.2}\Msun$.
+The \textsc{flat} model predicts a maximum mass of $2.0^{+0.4}_{-0.3}\Msun$, while the \textsc{bimodal} model predicts $2.1^{+0.7}_{-0.3}\Msun$.
 The lower bound on $m_{\rm max}$ is driven by the well-resolved mass of the secondary in GW200105 in both cases.
 The $m_{\rm max}$ posterior for the \textsc{peak} model is almost identical to the \textsc{bimodal} model.

 Our estimate of the Galactic NS population's maximum mass comes from the double-Gaussian model of \citet{FarrChatziioannou2020}, which predicts $m_{\rm max} = 2.3^{+0.8}_{-0.3}\Msun$.
 The corresponding posterior distribution is displayed in Fig.~\ref{fig:mmax}.
 As can be seen, this Galactic maximum mass is completely consistent with the \textsc{flat} and \textsc{bimodal} estimates of $m_{\rm max}$ within current uncertainties: there is no discrepancy in the maximum masses of Galactic and extragalactic NSs.
-This conclusion persists even when GW190814 is incorporated into the population inference as a NSBH observation, as long we also account for it in the analysis of the EOS; as a high-mass outlier, it dictates $M_{\rm TOV}$.